CoderNate/CSharpToPython/README.md

 # CSharpToPython

-Uses the Microsoft Roslyn (Microsoft.CodeAnalysis libraries) to parse C# and generate Python source code.  https://codernate.github.io/CSharpToPython/
+Uses the Microsoft Roslyn (Microsoft.CodeAnalysis libraries) to parse C# and generate Python source code.
+Try it in your browser at https://codernate.github.io/CSharpToPython/

 ### Conversion Webpage